dlubawy/resume/README.md

   billions of rows from noncompliant CSV files into a BigQuery table.
 - My first architecture presentation set the standard and was described by the chief architect as “the best and most comprehensive.”
-- Lead engineer on migrating the Cue marketing team from the Salesforce Datorama platform to an in-house data lake approach with BigQuery and Looker.
+- Lead engineer migrating the Cue marketing team from the Salesforce Datorama platform to an in-house data lake approach with BigQuery and Looker.
 Moved 7 marketing connectors over from Datorama to the new architecture.